HSBBQ - Home of the High School BBQ League

 Do you feed the public like a normal Adult BBQ cook off?

-No, our events are meant to be about education and learning and feeding the public is an additional cost we do not support.
+No, our events are meant to be about education and learning and feeding the public is an additional cost we do not support as our events are designed as educational learning experiences and fundraisers for the local host school to support teachers and Schools.
 The host School can have a Food Truck, caterer, local restaurant, or other staff or students sell or serve food but that is up to the host School District.
 Many School Districts combine our events with another District event or competition to showcase more kids and make it a community event or host their own internal District Competition.
-Examples include: Fall Festivals, Football Alumni or Homecoming Tailgate, CTSO invitationals, Senior Week, ect.
+Examples include: Fall Festivals, Football Alumni or Homecoming Tailgate, CTSO invitationals, Senior Week, ect. but all follow host School District policy and procedures.

 Who can be on a team?